 Lady palms grow best in normal room temperatures, but they can tolerate cold temperatures down to 46oF (8oC).
 In winter months, Lady Palms will go through a cold rest and grow more slowly than usual.
 Plants grown outdoors could develop freeze damage especially in the older, taller canes but the lower, younger offshoots will be protected (4).

-These plants grow in almost all soil that is well-draining.
-Best results can be seen in high organic, slightly acidic soil (6).
-An African violet mix is perfect for potting Lady Palms grown indoors.
-Make sure that all roots and the base of the canes are covered to retain moisture and to allow growth of new offshoots.
+The best results can be seen in highly organic, slightly acidic soil (6).
+To aid drainage, use a well draining potting mix containing perlite or an African Violet mix.
+Make sure that all root ball and the base of the canes are covered to retain moisture and allow the new growth of offshoots.

 Root-bounding in Lady palms is normal and is actually encouraged so repotting should be done every couple of years.
 When repotting, make sure to keep the soil density firm and the water slowly seeping through.
 Do not pack the soil to avoid overwatering.

-Lady Palms are slow growing and can benefit from occasional application of fertilizer.
+Lady Palms has slow growth rate and can benefit from occasional application of fertilizer.
 The elegant leaves would turn yellow when they need feeding.
-Fertilize using a special fertilizer formulated for palm plants such as a 12-4-12-4 fertilizer with micronutrients.
+Fertilize using a specially formulated liquid houseplant fertilizer for palm plants such as a 12-4-12-4 fertilizer with micronutrients.
 Feed two or three times throughout the year (2).

 References